Find Your Field of Dreams

 Built into a lush, green hillside, Frederick’s Harry Grove Stadium has the feeling of a miniature Chavez Ravine.
-Home to the collegiate summer team of the MLB Draft League, Keys games are a great opportunity to catch future big-leaguers on the rise.
+Home of the Frederick Keys of the MLB Draft League, Keys games are a great opportunity to catch future big-leaguers on the rise.
 The open concourse at Harry Grove with its impeccable sightlines mean you’ll never miss a play.

 Home of the Orioles Double-A Eastern League affiliate, and just 25 miles from Camden Yards as the Oriole Bird flies, Bowie is THE place to catch the hottest young Orioles stars before they hit the bigs.
 The lighthouse by the bullpen is a standout landmark in this homey park.
 Face painters, a bounce-house, carousel, and inexpensive general admission seats with ideal sightlines make this a great baseball getaway on a budget.